MorphiaOrg/morphia-docs/content/morphia/2.5/configuration-old.md

 1. `className()`/`lowerClassName()`
 2. `simpleName()`/`lowerSimpleName()`

- These call all be accessed via their named methods on `DiscriminatorFunction` and just like the `NamingStrategy` cases if the provided options are not sufficient, you can implement your own by subclassing `DiscriminatorFunction` and implementing your own function.
+These can all be accessed via their named methods on `DiscriminatorFunction` and just like the `NamingStrategy` cases, if the provided options are not sufficient, you can implement your own by subclassing `DiscriminatorFunction` and implementing your own function.

-### User-defined Codecs
+## User-Defined Codecs

 Morphia makes heavy use of the driver's `Codec` infrastructure.
 All of the persistence of your entities is handled by Morphia-defined and -configured codecs.